 The exchange lets its traders make the following types of buy/sell orders:

-- Market Orders: a traditional order type which is executed immediately at the current market price.
+- Market Orders: a traditional order type that is executed immediately at the current market price.
 You will use this order if you want to buy/sell immediately.

 - Limit Orders: also an order that is pretty common on modern crypto trading platforms.
-Lets users buy/sell an asset at a desired price or better.
-Trader will place his order on the market and the moment that the market touches this level, his order will be executed.
+Lets users buy/sell an asset at the desired price or better.
+The trader will place his order on the market and the moment that the market touches this level, his order will be executed.